List on Bids44 →

 Known Issues — Reported by Real Daikin 1.5 Ton Split AC Owners

-Reduced Cooling Over Time: Many owners on Reddit’s r/HomeImprovementIndia and Quora threads report a gradual drop in cooling efficiency after 3-5 years.
-This is often due to refrigerant leaks from minor pipe corrosion or dirty coils, requiring a gas top-up and leak detection.
+Reduced Cooling Efficiency Over Time: Many owners on Reddit r/HomeImprovementIndia and Quora threads report that after 4-5 years, even well-maintained Daikin units can experience a noticeable drop in cooling power.
+This often points to minor gas leakage over time or diminished compressor efficiency, requiring a professional check-up and potentially a gas top-up.

 Warranty Status Timeline